Migrate a Single Cluster from ZooKeeper to KRaft

 Step 6.1: Release migration locks

-Manually release the migration locks applied in Step 3.
+Manually release the migration locks applied in Step 3 of this procedure.

 Apply the release lock annotation: